 (1) In general.
-Article IV.17. provides for the inclusion in the numerator of the sales receipts factor of gross receipts from transactions other than sales of tangible personal property (including transactions with the United States Government); under this section, gross receipts are attributed to this state if the income producing activity which gave rise to the receipts is performed wholly within this state.
+Article IV.17. provides for the inclusion in the numerator of the sales factor of gross receipts from transactions other than sales of tangible personal property (including transactions with the United States Government); under this section, gross receipts are attributed to this state if the income producing activity which gave rise to the receipts is performed wholly within this state.
 Also, gross receipts are attributed to this state if, with respect to a particular item of income, the income producing activity is performed within and without this state but the greater proportion of the income producing activity is performed in this state, based on costs of performance.

 (2) Income producing activity: defined.
-The term "income producing activity" applies to each separate item of income and means the transactions and activity engaged in by the taxpayer in the regular course of its trade or business for the ultimate purpose of producing that item of income.
-Such activity includes transactions and activities performed on behalf of a taxpayer, such as those conducted on its behalf by an independent contractor.
-Accordingly, income producing activity includes but is not limited to the following:

-(A) The rendering of personal services by employees or by an agent or independent contractor acting on behalf of the taxpayer or the utilization of tangible and behalf of the taxpayer in performing a service.
+The term "income producing activity" applies to each separate item of income and means the transactions and activity engagedin by the taxpayer in the regular course of its trade or business for the ultimate purpose of producing that item of income.
+Such activity includes transactions and activitiesperformed on behalf of a taxpayer, such as those conducted on its behalf by anindependent contractor.
+Accordingly, income producing activity includes but is notlimited to the following: Comment [SHL8]: Reserved for revised Reg.IV.17 (A) The rendering of personal services by employees or by an agent or independent contractor acting on behalf of the taxpayer or the utilization of tangible and behalf of the taxpayer in performing a service.